I’m a partner at Olsen Daines in Portland, Oregon and an adjunct consumer law professor at Lewis & Clark Law School.

 The day I passed the bar was the best day in my life.
 I come from humble beginnings and am the first in my family to attend college.

-I don’t have kids or watch sports.
-I’d rather be litigating.
 I take particular pleasure in extracting as much money from Wall Street as the law allows.

 I’m a younger lawyer and realize I won’t usually be the smartest person in the courtroom.
 I know I have to compensate through preparation and research.

-I’m honored to chair the Commercial Litigation Group at Olsen Daines, the largest consumer protection law firm in the Northwest.
+I’m honored to chair the commercial litigation group at Olsen Daines, the largest consumer protection law firm in the Northwest.

 Olsen Daines’ attorneys have over 150 years combined experience and have represented over 30,000 consumers since 1978.